Christmas on the Côte d’Azur is full of fun, often full of good weather and probably a great deal more festive than you might think.

 If you’re interested in finding out more about Christmas in France in general then you might like to take a look at the following posts from the archives:

-The build up to Christmas in France
+The Build up to Christmas in France

-French school Christmas dinner
+French School Christmas dinner

 The start of Christmas in Provence

-13 desserts: Christmas in Provence
+13 Desserts: Christmas in Provence

-24 reasons to love Christmas in France
+24 Reasons to Love Christmas in France

-The traditional bain de noël or Christmas swim.
+Christmas swim: The traditional bain de noël or Christmas swim.
 How can you not love a part of the world that regularly has this kind of weather during December?
 There are Christmas dips in Cagnes sur Mer, Villeneuve-Loubet (plage de la Fighière) and Nice from the first week of December onwards.

 What do you like to do to get into the Christmas spirit?
 Please add any suggestions in the comments below.